sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

 ---
 <!-- header:
   image: /assets/communicating-data-stories/heart_disease_pres_5.1.2018.png
   caption: Predicting Heart Disease Presentation | 5/1/2018 -->

-title:  "Communicating Data Stories"
+title: Communicating Data Stories
-date:   2018-08-20
+date: {}
-tags: [communication, leadership]
+tags:
+  - communication
+  - leadership
 author_profile: true
-excerpt: "Key takeaways from this Stockton University Data Science summer course"
+excerpt: Key takeaways from this Stockton University Data Science summer course
 mathjax: true
 toc: true
 published: true
 ---

 Throughout a career, the data scientist will communicate various findings and insights to a variety of audiences, from stakeholders within an organization to hundreds of people at a public conference.
 The topic is so important that a 6 week accelerated summer course is dedicated to the study of communicative practices for Stockton University's Data Science program.